 - Doctor of Nursing Practice (DNP)

-CRNA’s (and other advanced practice nurses) who already hold a doctorate earn roughly $5,000 more annually than those with a master’s degree.
+CRNAs (and other advanced practice nurses) who already hold a doctorate can earn up to $10,000 more annually than those with a master’s degree.

 Stipends That Can Increase Your CRNA Travel Nurse Salary